Tuesday, November 29, 2005

-Tom and I have an old-fashioned radio through which I like to play old songs so that I can pretend these are old days, when actually, they are new ones.
-It's like I can change the era and the atmosphere of my house by changing the radio station.
+Tom and I have an old-fashioned radio through which I Play vintage songs.
+I pretend these are old days--it's like I switch the era and the atmosphere of my house by changing the radio station.

 Sometimes God is like a radio station.

-And then there are times when I've sat beside the radio and listened to what I believed was the God Station, but it wasn't.
-I even listened for weeks and months and then bought what they advertised--junk which did not do what they said it would.
-Junk which evaporated from my hands when I lifted it from the box.
+Then there are times when I've sat beside the radio and listened to what I believed was the God Station, but it wasn't.
+I even listened weeks, months, even buying what they advertised--junk which did not do what they promised.

 They sell a lot of lies on those other radio stations.

 So now I'm more careful to listen only to the God Station.
 It is everything I need a radio station to be.

 After time and experience, you learn to recognize when the station on your radio has changed.
 You learn to recognize when you are listening to lies and when you're listening to Truth.